Macklemore’s White Privilege II

 Lesson Plan

-Seattle hip hop rapper Macklemore (aka Ben Haggerty) is one of the few widely-known rappers that is white.
-In his song “White Privilege” (2005), Macklemore sings about his experience as a white rapper, and how being white was advantageous in the music industry.
-In 2016, Macklemore collaborates with Chicago singer Jamila Woods to release the sequel, “White Privilege II,” where the first verse depicts his experience at a protest in Seattle over the Ferguson grand jury decision not to indict police officer Darren Wilson over the shooting death of Michael Brown.
-In this 9-minute song, Macklemore “thinks out loud” about his white privilege and questions his role and responsibility in the Black Lives Matter movement.
+Seattle hip hop rapper Macklemore (aka Ben Haggerty) is one of the few widely-known rappers who is white.
+In his song “White Privilege” (2005), Macklemore sings about his experience as a white rapper, including how being white was advantageous in the music industry.
+In 2016, Macklemore collaborated with Chicago singer Jamila Woods to release the sequel “White Privilege II,” in which the first verse depicts his experience at a Seattle protest over the Ferguson grand jury decision not to indict police officer Darren Wilson after the shooting death of Michael Brown.
+In this 9-minute song, Macklemore thinks out loud about being white and questions his role and responsibility in the Black Lives Matter movement.

 The song and lyrics can be found here: